alpinesboltltd/Website-v1/REVIEW.md

    - Update README.md to clearly describe the project structure
    - Document the purpose of each HTML file
    - Include setup and maintenance instructions if necessary

+# Code Review

+### Mr. Gabriel

+_Incomplete_

+--About page is not complete
+--The content of the page is not complete
+--There are two conflicting navigations